bjindal4/grunt-treeshake/README.md

         }

-###How to use
+###Setting up JavaScript files

-To have your JavaScript libraries support tree shaking, each function should be wrapped in a CommonJS-like structure.
+To have your JavaScript libraries support treeshaking, each function should be wrapped in a CommonJS-like structure.
 It is best practice to have one definition per file.

 	define('myMethod', function() {
 		return function() {
 			console.log('myMethod called');		}
 	});

-The define function expects that you will return a value.
-The value can be anything.
-Typically it will return either a function or object but can represent anything even primitive values such as a Boolean, String, Number, or Array.
+The *define* function expects that you will return a value.
+Typically, it will return either a function or object.

-Definitions can be referenced by other definitions like so:
+Definitions can be referenced by other definitions:

 	define('anotherMethod', ['myMethod'], function(myMethod) { ... });